 Jigging the Bay Bridge has produced some fish but most of them are resident fish, measuring 18″-30″.
 Calvert Cliffs power plant has produced some fish but not in great numbers like we’ve seen in recent years.
 Jigging up north in the Susquehanna Flats has been decent near the edges of the channel.
 Expect the topwater bite to start in the next couple weeks once the water temps rise a bit more.

 Areas like Sandy Point, Thomas Point and Point Lookout have all been producing fish.
 Fishing bait like Alewife, Bloodworms, Soft Crab & Razor Clams are going to catch a mix of fish like Rockfish, Perch, Blue & Channel Catfish.
 Matapeake and Romancoke Piers have been better in the evening with Chunked LY and Bloodworms.

-More and more reports have come in the past week and we’re hearing about Black Drum, Bluefish and Rockfish being caught off the coast.
+More and more reports have come in the past week and we’re hearing about Bluefish, throwback rockfish, drum and flounder being caught in the coast and in the back bays.
 We expect the Bluefish run to really pick up over the next couple weeks in areas like the Ocean City Inlet, Indian River Inlet, and Lewes, DE.
 Anglers fishing cut bait from shore or casting lures like the Daiwa SP Minnow have landed sporadic fish.
-It’s still hit or miss now but it’s only going to get better over the next couple of weeks.
+It’s been decent for the last week but it’s only going to get better over the next couple of weeks.